austinsr1/Tipi-Tricks/README.md

 ### 5. Mountpoint Monitoring

 Tipi Tricks monitors your mountpoints from `/etc/fstab`, providing alerts (with gotify-cli) if any mountpoints become unavailable.
 It can stop Tipi containers that require data from the missing mountpoints and automatically restart them when the mountpoints become available again.
+Tipi Tricks will try to remount those shares periodically.
 Apps that will be stopped can be configured in `runtipi/etc/monitor_shares.conf`.

 ### 6. Space Monitoring